microsoft/jacdac/services/power.md

 After queuing an announce with `on` report, the service enters a grace period until the report has been sent on the wire.
-During grace period incoming `on` reports are ignored.
+During the grace period incoming `on` reports are ignored.

-* Upon reset, a power service enables itself (instant-on), and after 0-300ms (random) send the first announce packet (with `on` report)
+* Upon reset, a power service enables itself, and then only after 0-300ms (random) send the first announce packet (with `on` report)
 * Every enabled power service emits power `on` reports with its announce packets, which are sent every 400-600ms (random; first few announce packets can be even sent more often)